-(a) Displaying art work, historical exhibits or other cultural educational exhibits or conducting educational programs related to Native Americans as long as the display or program is not associated with a Native American mascot;
+(a) Displaying art work, historical exhibits or other cultural educational exhibits or conducting educational programs related to Native Americans as long as the display or program is not associated with a Native American mascot.
+The display or program may be associated with a Native American mascot if the public school has entered into an agreement with a Native American tribe under this section and the display or program is allowed under the agreement;

 (b) Honoring the contributions of Native Americans by naming a school, building or program after a Native American.

-(5) Each school district, education service district or sponsor of a public charter school shall notify:
+(6) Each school district, education service district or sponsor of a public charter school shall notify: